Tinsae-Tadesse/IdP-Initiated-SSO/README.md

 - Set the **Client ID** as `saml-proxy-client` (or any name).
 - Set the **Client Protocol** as `SAML`.
 - Configure **Valid Redirect URIs** with a proper URL to the OIDC client application.
+- Set **Assertion Consumer Service POST Binding URL** to `/sso/login` (or any url) to receive and process SAML assertions sent from the identity provider using HTTP POST binding through this endpoint.
 - Enable **Force POST Binding**.

 Save and configure signature and encryption settings as per your IdP requirements.